conjurer-rich/flow-decision-records/pages/docs/playbook.md

 - Reducing ambiguity in how we respond to user needs
 - Increasing momentum by making structural evolution part of everyday work

-## 3. When to Make a Flow Decision
+## 3. When to make a Flow Decision

 Use a Flow Decision when you hit a structural friction point—a signal that flow is blocked or unclear.
-Common triggers include:
+Common [triggers](/docs/flow-decision-triggers) include:

 - Ownership is unclear across teams
 - Work keeps bouncing between teams